 Care requirements for finger limes |

-Light: Full sun to part shade, ideally at least six hours of direct sunlight per day.
-In hot and dry climates, they may benefit from some shade during the hottest part of the day |
+Light: Full sun to part shade (see above).
+In hot and dry climates, finger limes will benefit from some shade during the hottest part of the day. |

-Time to fruit: 2-3 years depending on the variety |
+Time to fruit: 2-3 years depending on the variety. |

-Fruit maturation/harvest: Autumn to winter |
+Fruit maturation/harvest: Autumn to winter (June-July in Australia). |

-Soil type: Finger limes require a well-drained soil that is rich in organic matter and nutrients |
+Soil type: Finger limes require well-drained soil that is rich in organic matter and nutrients. |

 Soil pH: Neutral (6.6-7.3pH) |

-Fertiliser: Every 3 months during the growing season |
+Fertiliser: Every 3 months during the growing season. |

 Pests and diseases